apurva19/leave-mgt-sys/README.md

 ## **To make it work**

-Import the file elms.sql in phpmyadmin to make the project work.
+Import the file elms.sql in phpmyadmin to have access to the database.